zzyzhangziyu/VirtualMachineObfuscationPoC/README.md

 ```

 ## Debugger
-When debugging a program, you can use a dedicated debugger for *VMPROTECT*.
+When debugging a program you can use a dedicated debugger for *VMPROTECT*.
 The debugger has following options:
-1. Execute a prograom on the VM.
+1. Execute a program on the VM.
 2. Step execution.
 3. Exit debugger and exit debug mode in the *VMPROTECT*.
 4. Set a value in a register.